-Although we cannot predict the next ten years with certainty, there are elements that are more likely to happen than others.
+Although we cannot predict the next ten years with certainty, there are some elements that are more likely to happen than others.

-No matter what changes lie ahead, the public will always expect us to protect them from harm, and our services must be adaptable to society's complex and diverse needs.
+No matter what changes lie ahead, the public will always expect us to have a strong visible presence, to protect them from crime and harm, and to provide services which are adaptable to society's complex and diverse needs.